pharaox/carnalitas_sex/README.md

 The other changes to *Make Love* (and *Demand Sex*) introduced by this mod include:

-* You can only make love to someone who is currently at the same location as you.
+* You can only make love to someone who is currently at the same location as you (can be disabled via a game rule).
 * Both you and the target may lose (or gain) additional stress and piety depending on your traits and faith.
 * You can choose additional options in sex interactions to request "orgy" or "bdsm" sex scenes depending on your traits and other conditions.
 * The pregnancy chance is dynamic instead of hardcoded.